chainwikinet/wikijs-farm-content/tvl.md

 - `getPricePerFullShare` is the current conversion rate between fASSET and ASSET.
 This increases with successful harvests.

 US Dollar prices can be retrieved from a service such as Coingecko API.
 If a crvRenWBTC price is not available, it can be estimated to be 1:1 with renBTC.

+# Following Changes

+New vaults may be added in the future.
+At the moment there is not a Harvest Registry contract that contains a list of vault contracts, but I will request to deploy one.